 Dave Bricker: Public speaking is the original storytelling art.
-As a member of the National Speakers Association and ToastMasters International, I have been asked to speak at conferences for both organizations.
-I offer keynotes and workshops that reveal how stories work, and how to use them to connect and engage.
+As a member of the National Speakers Association and ToastMasters International, I have been invited to speak at conferences for both organizations.
+My keynotes and workshops reveal how stories work, and how to use them to connect and engage.
 And I coach professionals who want to up their presentation game.

-Dave Bricker: Author — Connecting writing with storytelling isn’t much of a stretch.
-I’m a writer of hundreds of articles and (so far) ten books ranging from novels to a sailing memoir to non-fiction books on writing, publishing, and storytelling.
-I’m a writing coach and editor who teaches and inspires other writers to craft impactful, authentic, meaningful stories in their own personal voice.
+Dave Bricker: Author — I’m a writer of hundreds of articles and (so far) ten books ranging from novels to a sailing memoir to non-fiction books on writing, publishing, and storytelling.
+As a writing coach and editor, I teach authors and marketers to craft impactful, authentic, meaningful stories in their own personal voice.
 I inspire bloggers, content marketers, authors, and copywriters to take the “writer’s journey.”
-But I’m not a ghost writer; if we work together, you’ll do the work and learn the craft.

 Dave Bricker: Publishing Consultant — Of what good is written storytelling without publishing as a delivery medium?
 I have helped thousands of authors make the safe and rewarding journey from manuscript to bookstore.
 Though I no longer write in TheWorldsGreatestBook.com, my 100+ articles there about writing, publishing, and book design have won numerous awards and remain online as a valued reference for authors.